nicovece/cf-recipe-app/README.md

-# Recipe Management App
+# Nomalyze

-A simple Django web application for managing and storing recipes.
-This app allows you to create, store, and organize recipes with automatic difficulty calculation based on cooking time and ingredients.
+A smart Django web application for managing and analyzing recipes.
+Nomalyze allows you to create, store, and organize recipes with automatic difficulty calculation and advanced data analytics based on cooking time and ingredients.

+## About the Name

+**Nomalyze** combines "nom" (the sound of eating) with "analyze" - perfectly capturing our app's dual purpose of helping you discover delicious recipes while providing intelligent data insights about your cooking patterns and preferences.

 ## 🎨 Tailwind CSS Integration